abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 our *modus* *operandi* is not to be happy.
 For myself, when I look at my own behavior, it doesn't always feel like it's coming from a wish for happiness.
 It can be like that for all of us, so we cultivate mettā as an antidote.
-We turn our awareness towards mettā, and eventually we may have a deeper insight: *Actually, I really do want to be happy, and my heart genuinely wants that freedom.* The greatest freedom we can experience is not the freedom of letting ourselves do what we want out
+We turn our awareness toward mettā, and eventually we may have a deeper insight: *Actually, I really do want to be happy, and my heart genuinely wants that freedom.* The greatest freedom we can experience is not the freedom of letting ourselves do what we want out